-Statistics and science, education, renewable energy and sport gave early shape to Dr Mark Dixon’s career.
+His early career was shaped by statistics, science, education, renewable energy and sport.
 A born autodidact, Mark was the first of his low-income but loving family to achieve an academic qualification.
 By 13, he was teaching himself the technology of the electric car and experimenting in his bedroom with chemical electric cells, an elementary home heating system and simple electronic circuits.

 Combined with his passion for science and education – at 14 his ambition was to be a teacher –Mark moved towards a career built on numbers.
 A BSc in Mathematics and a PhD in Statistics led to lecturing and researching, grants and prizes.
 In 1998 Mark founded ATASS, a statistical research consultancy providing modelling and analysis for the sports industry.